rguitar96/data-processes-2019/project-proposal/Group 5 Project Proposal.md

 [Link to the project.](https://www.bigmedilytics.eu/big-data-project/#project-background)

 ## Questions
+We have chosen three main questions to answer with the selected datasets.
+Each question has been divided into several subquestions in order to give more specific answers and get a better insight of the data.

+Question 1 deals with the death causes for different countries, analysing each country individually.
+Question 2, on the other hand, involves the comparison of several countries to find differences between them.
+Finally, Question 3 deals with environmental factors that may be influencing the death rates and main death causes, such as lifestyle or economics.

 1. What are the main death causes over the years?
  	1. Which is the primary death cause?
  	2. Has the trend over the years changed the death causes?